 Simple English definitions for legal terms

-Read a random definition: acceptance-of-the-benefits rule
+Read a random definition: broker-agent

 A closed-end loan is a type of loan where you borrow money and have to pay it back by a certain date.
 You get all the money at once to buy something specific, like a house or a car.
 If you don't pay the loan back on time, the lender can take the thing you bought.
 This is different from an open-ended loan, like a credit card, where you can borrow money multiple times without a specific date to pay it back.